GlacierProtocol/glacierprotocol.github.io/_docs/overview/key-concepts.md

 [Multi-signature Security](/docs/overview/multi-signature-security)
  section.

-Unlike a password, a private key is not meant for you to remember.
+Unlike a password, a private key is not meant to be memorized.
+It is a 256-bit number, usually expressed as a 64-character hexadecimal string.
-It's a long string of gibberish.
-The private key is what you need to keep secure.
-If anyone gets it, they can take your money.
-Unlike traditional financial instruments, there is no recourse.
-There is no company that is liable, because Bitcoin is a decentralized system not run by any person or entity.
-And no law enforcement agency is likely to investigate your case.
+It is important to understand that the holder of the private key is the owner of the bitcoin and, unlike traditional financial instruments, there is no legal recourse in the event of the key falling into the hands of someone else.
+Bitcoin is decentralized, meaning there is no company, person or entity that is liable.

 ## Offline Key Storage ("Cold Storage")